Buckwheat, as one of the SirtFoods what is it and how do you cook it?

 Buckwheat is actually incredibly easy to cook, but our biggest piece of advice would be: to be wary of following the packet instructions!
 The instructions on my packet of Tesco Buckwheat advised me to cook it for 30 minutes – well after 20 minutes it was a horrible-tasting mush.
 Goodness knows what would have happened after 30 minutes!
 Less is obviously better.
 Our advice is to cook the buckwheat for 10 to 15 minutes in plenty of boiling water and drain.
 That’s it.

 Whether you cook it for 10 or 15 minutes, it’s a matter of personal taste – a bit like pasta.
 If you want to add a little extra taste to your buckwheat, try toasting it in the dry pan for 2 to 3 minutes first before adding the boiling water, this will give you some extra nutty flavours and a richer, deeper taste, but is not necessary if you are in a hurry.
 (Also, do be careful when adding the boiling water to the pan that’s been toasting the buckwheat – it’s liable to bubble up like a volcano!).

 Buckwheat can be stored in the fridge for up to 3 days, making it a great one to cook up a big batch and use for various salads throughout the week.
 It can also be frozen.

 Yes, but it can be a bit of an acquired taste.
 We would encourage you to persevere if you don’t like it at first.

 What do you do with buckwheat?

 Buckwheat can be used in place of other carbs such as rice, couscous, potatoes or pasta.
-It can be used as a side dish for a curry or stew.
-It can also be used instead of rice, bulgur wheat or couscous in a salad.
-Buckwheat can also be used instead of rice to make a risotto-style dish.
+It can be used as a side dish for a curry or stew, or it can be used instead of rice, bulgur wheat or couscous in a salad.
+It can also be used instead of rice to make a risotto-style dish.